orbiting/republik-frontend/README.md

-# Republik Frontend (alpha)
+# Republik Frontend

-This is the repo of the digital magazine [Republik](https://www.republik.ch/en) that will launch in 2018.
+The front-end of [republik.ch](https://www.republik.ch/en) to be launched on January 15th 2018.

 ## Usage

 ### Quick start

-You need to have node (8.4.0+) installed.
+You need to have node 8.9+ installed.

 Bootstrap your .env file:
 ```